 The Company is subject to income taxes in the many jurisdictions in which it operates, including the U.S., several U.S. states and China.
 At any particular point in time, several tax years are subject to general examination or other adjustment by these various jurisdictions.
-In December 2016, the Company received notification from the State of California of its intention to examine the Company's consolidated income tax returns for the fiscal years ended April 3, 2011, April 1, 2012, March 31, 2013 and March 30, 2014.
-The ultimate resolution of the examination could include administrative or legal proceedings.
+In December 2016, the Company received notification from the Franchise Tax Board of the State of California (the "FTB") of its intention to examine the Company's claims for refund made in connection with amended consolidated income tax returns that the Company had filed for the fiscal years ended April 3, 2011, April 1, 2012, March 31, 2013 and March 30, 2014.
+On July 31, 2019, the FTB notified the Company that it would take no further action with regard to the claims for refund for fiscal years ended April 3, 2011, April 1, 2012 and March 31, 2013.
+The ultimate resolution of the claim for refund for the fiscal year ended March 30, 2014 could include administrative or legal proceedings.
 Although the Company believes that the calculations and positions taken on its original and amended filed returns are reasonable and justifiable, negotiations or litigation leading to the final outcome of any examination or claim for refund could result in an adjustment to the position that the Company has taken.
 Such adjustment could result in further adjustment to one or more income tax returns for other jurisdictions, or to income tax returns for prior or subsequent tax years, or both.
 To the extent that the Company's reserve for unrecognized tax benefits is not adequate to support the cumulative effect of such adjustments, the Company could experience a material adverse impact on operating results.

-The Company's provision for income taxes is based on its effective tax rate, which in any given financial statement period could fluctuate based on changes in tax laws or regulations, changes in the mix and level of earnings by taxing jurisdiction, changes in the amount of certain expenses within the consolidated statements of income that will never be deductible on the Company's income tax returns and certain charges deducted on the Company's income tax returns that are not included within the consolidated statements of income.
-These changes could cause fluctuations in the Company's effective tax rate either on an absolute basis, or in relation to varying levels of the Company's pre-tax income.
-Such fluctuations in the Company's effective tax rate could adversely affect its results of operations.
+The Company's provision for income taxes is based on its effective tax rate, which in any given financial statement period could fluctuate based on changes in tax laws or regulations, changes in the mix and level of earnings by taxing jurisdiction, changes in the amount of certain expenses within the consolidated statements of income tax returns and certain ch